tooevangelist/paysuper-management-api/README.md

 ## API Reference

-PaySuper Management API consists of public API methods which starts from the `/api/v1/` and are documented in the [API Reference](https://docs.stg.pay.super.com/api).
+PaySuper Management API consists of public API methods which paths starts from the `/api/v1/` and are documented in the [API Reference](https://docs.stg.pay.super.com/api).

-This project also contains internal API methods which starts from `/system/` and `/admin/`.
+This project also contains internal API methods which paths starts from `/system/` and `/admin/`.

 ## Terms